Dhairyabhatt123/DICE_GAME/README.md

 The score is updated based on whether the rolled number matches the selected number.

 Built using React to demonstrate state management and event handling.

-Installation
-To run this project locally, follow these steps:
-1. Clone the repository
-2. cd dice-game
-3. npm install

-Technologies Used
-React: For building the interactive UI and managing state.

-CSS: For styling the game interface.

-Contributing
-Feel free to fork the repository, create a pull request, or suggest improvements.

-License
-This project is open source and available under the MIT License.